 - Send Payment Notice Your employer will send a payroll notice to its bank before payday.
 Some people refer to the employer’s bank as the Originating Depository Financial Institution (ODFI).
 The notice includes your information, such as your routing number and payment amount.

 - Forward Payment Information When your employer’s bank receives the files, they forward them to an ACH.
-ACHs enable bank-to-bank transfer between various financial institutions.
+ACHs enable bank-to-bank transfers between various financial institutions.
 ACHs do not make transfers individually; instead, they process enormous batches of requests at once.